 The IYNAUS system of certification and the ethical standards for Certified Iyengar Yoga Teachers (CIYTs) are the twin pillars of Iyengar Yoga in the United States.
 They are designed to ensure that CIYTs adhere to both the teaching standards of B.K.S.
 Iyengar and the ethical standards that he established or inspired.

 These standards define the Iyengar method and distinguish it from other systems of yoga and yoga teaching.
 Sometimes it is necessary for IYNAUS to take affirmative steps to ensure that CIYTs are in compliance.

-A broad array of lesser sanctions may also be considered.
+The Ethics Committee may also consider a broad array of lesser sanctions.
 The particular sanction will depend on the nature of the violation and whether the accused knew or should have known that the conduct was unethical.
 For example, in situations where the accused reasonably believed that their conduct did not violate ethical guidelines or where there were extenuating or mitigating circumstances, the sanction could be a warning, a requirement of study with a more senior teacher, or a provision of self-study.

 Decisions to suspend or revoke a CIYT’s membership will be posted on the IYNAUS website.

 All parties may appeal the IYNAUS Ethics Committee decision to the IYNAUS Executive Council.
 The decision letter should include a deadline for notifying the Ethics Committee if a party wishes to appeal (suggested time: one week) and a separate deadline for submitting an appeal (suggested time: two weeks).
 Once a party declares that they wish to appeal, all further correspondence should be handled by the Executive Council Secretary.